 In the background, the word satis resonates in the room, a hidden speaker releasing the word at regular intervals like a heavy drop falling from a tap.
 Satis - the Latin word for “enough” or “sufficient” - is the etymological origin of a word we use today: “satisfaction”.
 Satis in this context leads one to consider a place of pleasure in the act of crossing a line but also in obedience and submission itself.

 Ewa Axelrad (b.1984 in Poland) studied at Academy of Fine Arts in Poznań before moving to London to continue at the Royal College of Art.
 Her work was featured in many exhibitions, among the recent ones are ‘Labour Relations’ at Wrocław Contemporary Museum, ‘As You Can See.
 Polish Art Today’ at the Museum of Modern Art in Warsaw and ‘The Dynamics of Decline’ at BWA Warszawa.
 Her upcoming solo shows in 2017 include Wrocław Contemporary Museum, Wrocław and Copperfield, London.
-She is nominated for Deutsche Bank Foundation 'Views' 2017 award to be hosted by Zachęta National Gallery in Warsaw this autumn.
+She is nominated for Deutsche Bank Foundation 'Views' 2017 award to be hosted by Zachęta National Gallery in Warsaw this autumn and she will also be presenting a site-specific installation commissioned by Bold Tendencies this .
 She's also and a recipient of ‘Młoda Polska’ scholarschip for Polish artists under 35.
 Lives and works in London and Gliwice.

 Fetor.
 Greetings from the series Plague, 2014

 Postcard, posted from various locations, framed Baryta print.
 26 cm x 9,5 cm

 Jesmonite.
 100 cm x 100 cm x 75 cm